Generalizations of doubly nonnegative cones and their comparison: Analysis on Three Generalized Doubly Nonnegative Cones

-\begin{remark} We mentioned that $\mathcal{K}_{{\rm ZVP},0}(\mathbb{K})$ is not closed for a general semialgebraic pointed closed convex cone.
-However, $\mathcal{K}_{{\rm ZVP},0}(\mathbb{K})$ is closed in this case.
-To prove this, we prepare an additional lemma that claims a sufficient condition that the Minkowski sum of pointed closed convex cones is closed.
-Because it is just a slight modification of \cite[Corollary~9.1.3]{Rockafellar1970}, we omit the proof.
+To begin with, we show that $\DNN_{\rm NN}(\mathbb{K})$ is strictly included in $\DNN_{\rm ZVP}(\mathbb{K})$.
+The proof requires the closedness of $\mathcal{K}_{{\rm ZVP},0}(\mathbb{K})$, which does not hold in the general case.
+To prove closedness, we prepare an additional lemma that claims a sufficient condition that the Minkowski sum of pointed closed convex cones is closed.
+Because it is a slight modification of \cite[Corollary~9.1.3]{Rockafellar1970}, the proof is omitted.